 - Accrued Medical Incentive Pool and Bonus Amounts - The Company has agreements with certain independent physicians and physician network organizations that provide for the establishment of a fund into which the Company places monthly premiums payable for members assigned to the physician.
 The Company manages the disbursement of funds from this account as well as reviews the utilization of nonprimary care medical services of members assigned to the physicians.
 Any surpluses in the fund are shared by the Company and the physician based upon predetermined risk-sharing percentage and the liability is included in accrued medical incentive pool and bonus amounts in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
 The Company has incentive and bonus arrangements with providers that are based on quality, utilization, and/or various health outcome measures.
-The estimated amount due to providers that meet the established metrics is included in accrued medical incentive pool and bonus amounts in the statutory basis statements of admitted assets, liabilities, and capital and surplus. - Aggregate Health Policy Reserves - Aggregate health policy reserves include: - a) CMS risk corridor payables under MyCare Ohio for which adjustments are based on whether the ultimate PMPM benefit costs of any Medicare program plan varies more than 5% below the level estimated in the original bid submitted by the Company and approved by CMS (see Note 24); - b) ODM P4P program sanction payables (see Note 24).
-The Company is subject to contractual sanctions for noncompliance of the defined performance measures as stated in the Company's MCP agreements.
-The Company estimates the impact of sanctions which are collected by ODM.
-The Company has the ability to also earn back the sanctioned amounts through remediation efforts. - General Expenses Due or Accrued - General expenses that are due as of the reporting date in addition to general expenses that have been incurred but are not due until a subsequent period are reported as general expenses due or accrued in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-General expenses due or accrued also include the amounts for unpaid assessments and HIC franchise taxes. - Current Federal Income Taxes Payable - The Company is included in the consolidated federal income tax return with its ultimate parent, UnitedHealth Group under which taxes approximate the amount that would have been computed on a separate company basis, with the exception of net operating losses and capital losses.
-For these losses, the Company receives a benefit at the federal rate in the current year for current taxable losses incurred in that year to the extent losses can be utilized in the consolidated federal income tax return of UnitedHealth Group.
-A liability for federal income taxes payable is recognized when its allocated intercompany estimated payments are less than its actual calculated obligation based on the Company's stand-alone federal income tax return (see Note 9). - Amounts Due to Parent, Subsidiaries, and Affiliates, Net - In the normal course of business, the Company has various transactions with related parties (see Note 10).
-The Company reports any unsettled amounts owed as amounts due to parent, subsidiaries, and affiliates, net, in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The estimated amount due to providers that meet the established metrics is included in accrued medical incentive pool and bonus amounts in the statutory basis statements of admitted assets, liabilities, and capital and surplus. - Aggregate Health Policy Reserves - Aggregate health policy reserves includes: - a) risk adjustment payables as defined in Section 1343 of the ACA.
+Premium adjustments are based upon the risk scores (health status) of enrollees participating in risk adjustment covered plans, rather than the actual loss experience of the insured.
+Effective for 2018 benefit plan year, the risk adjustments and distributions are calculated using a high-cost risk pool which adds a reinsurance-like element to this program.
+A risk adjustment payable is recorded when the Company estimates its average actuarial risk score for policies included in this program is less than the average actuarial risk scores in that market and state risk pool (see Note 24);